 The cool, clear Atlantic is made for soothing tired feet when you finally reach Playa de Masca.
 And if you don’t want to hike back up, there’s a ferry round the coast and a good chance of spotting dolphins on the sail to Los Gigantes or Costa Adeje.

-Masca Village sits at the head of the Masca Valley on the north west coast of the island about 40 minutes drive from Los Cristianos.
+Masca Village sits at the head of the Masca Valley about 40 minutes drive from Los Cristianos

-The way to guarantee a beach to yourself on the much loved Costa del Sol is to find one that requires a little bit more effort.
+The way to guarantee hidden beaches in Spain all to yourself is to find one that requires a little bit more effort.

-Las Calas del Pino is just 20 minutes from Nerja, but it’s hidden under a cliff face and the path down is just short of a hike.
+Las Calas del Pino is just 20 minutes from Nerja on the Costa del Sol, but it’s hidden under a cliff face and the path down is just short of a hike.
 That said, it’s not too much of a challenge – just watch your feet and divide up bags and kids on the descent.

 You need to take bottled water and a picnic for this secluded beach.
 What you get in return is a spotless stretch of silvery sand, clear waters for snorkelling and easy to explore underwater caves.